ZhengdongWang/zhengdongwang.com/productivity.md

 {{ deming }}

 > Have fun with your friends.
 Go to the beach together at midnight, light a bonfire and talk about ideas.
 Camp and hike together.
 Share life stories.
 Bake cookies and watch movies in your living room under a fort like the ones you constructed as a kid.
 Build robots together, do chemistry experiments at home.
 Living with a great group can be truly exceptional.

+{{ van_der_poel }}

+> Creating meaning and value in life outside of the speed skating oval helped me get through tough training periods.
+When the training wasn’t going great, perhaps something else in life did and that cheered me up.
+Later on, when I became more successful and there was a media hype around me, the normal part of my life helped me keep myself grounded.
+I knew who I was and I was not just a speed skater.
+Today I’m very happy for all the friends I’ve made on all of those two rest days.
+Most of these friends are not speed skaters and to me they shed light upon my life from a new perspective.
+For that I am very thankful.
+I believe that it was the value I created outside of the sport, and not the success within it, that made it worthwhile to live in this manner; to face the horrific fact that only one of us will win the competition and all the others will lose; that injury or sickness can sabotage four years of work.
+It was not my success that justified my sacrifices, it was my friends, and I owed it to them to try to live up to my full potential.

 {{ adriene }}